Per Vidar Kjølmoen

 Per Vidar Kjølmoen (born 3 May 1973) is a Norwegian politician for the Labour Party.
 He has been a member of the Storting since 2021.

 Career

 Born on 3 May 1973, Kjølmoen hails from Inderøy Municipality.
 He graduated as cand.mag. in political science from the Norwegian University of Science and Technology in 2000.
-He ha worked as journalist, and was chief editor of the newspaper Åndalsnes avis from 2002 to 2008.
+He has worked as journalist, and was chief editor of the newspaper Åndalsnes avis from 2002 to 2008.

-He was elected representative to the Storting from the constituency of Møre og Romsdal for the period 2021–2025, for the Labour Party.
+He was elected representative to the Storting from the constituency of Møre og Romsdal in 2021, for the Labour Party.
+He got re-elected in 2025.